 GWC Consultant Bios

-Becky serves as a writing consultant and social media coordinator for the Graduate Writing Center.
+Becky serves as a lead writing consultant and social media coordinator for the Graduate Writing Center, where she has worked since the Fall 2020 semester.
 She graduated from the University of Oklahoma in 2002 with a bachelor's degree in Linguistics and in 2021 with a master's degree in Communications Studies from Texas Tech University.
 She enjoys working with writers in all disciplines—the more niche the topic, the better!—and especially enjoys helping writers work through recurring challenges in their larger thesis or dissertation projects.

 Caroline has been working as a consultant at the Graduate Writing Center since Fall 2018.
 She also leads a writing group for NSF graduate fellowship applicants.
 She gained a BSc and PhD in Pharmacology from the University of Manchester in the UK.
 Her doctoral and postdoctoral research focused on signaling through G protein coupled receptors in mammalian cells.
 One of her favorite things about working at the writing center is getting to meet students from diverse backgrounds and disciplines and she enjoys working on all types of documents.

-Julia has taught English as a Second Language for the past 20 years.
+Julia has taught English as a Second Language for the past 22 years.
 She received a BA in Russian Language and Literature from Oberlin College, an MS in Environmental Science from the University of North Carolina at Chapel Hill, and an MA in Applied Linguistics from Texas Tech University.
-She especially enjoys working with students on grammar and syntax, and on topics in the natural and physical sciences, as well as language acquisition and pedagogy.
+She especially enjoys working with students on topics in the natural sciences, as well as language acquisition and pedagogy.

-McKinlee is a third year PhD student in the Biological Sciences Department and studies insect-bacterial endosymbiosis.
+McKinlee is a fourth year PhD candidate in the Biological Sciences Department and studies insect-bacterial endosymbiosis.
 As a recipient of the NSF GRFP Honorable Mention Award, she is a specialized consultant and works only with students applying for this prestigious fellowship.
-McKinlee also leads an in-person writing group for NSF GRFP applicants.
+McKinlee also leads an online writing group for NSF GRFP applicants.

 Russell is an atmospheric science Ph.D. student.
 He has a B.S. in meteorology from St. Cloud State University and an M.S. in atmospheric science from TTU.
 His research interests are in numerical modeling of the atmosphere, post-processing model output, and high-impact weather forecasts (severe storms, renewable energy, etc.).
 He is happy to help you with all kinds of academic writing, personal statements, and really anything else you would like to work on.